-A known sex offender is someone who has been accused of sexually harassing minors.
-They may have been found guilty of a crime, but they are not compelled to be included on the record.
+A known sex offender has been accused of sexually harassing minors.
+They may have been found guilty of a crime but are not compelled to be included on the record.
 Alternatively, an abuser may have been caught, but the apprehension did not lead to a sentence.
-In certain cases, the abuser acknowledges sexually abusing a child in the past, but no legal charges have been filed.
-In simple terms, a known sex offender is somebody who has previously sexually molested a minor.
+In some instances, the abuser acknowledges sexually abusing a child in the past, but no legal charges have been filed.
+In simple terms, a known sex offender has previously sexually molested a minor.

-RSO regulations are frequently confined to RSOs within the ministry settings and do not include other known sex offenders.
-When it comes to civil responsibility for sexual assault risk, the requirements of care and penalties for known sex offenders are the same as for registered sex offenders.
+RSO regulations are frequently confined to RSOs within the ministry and do not include other known sex offenders.
+Regarding civil responsibility for sexual assault risk, the requirements of care and penalties for known sex offenders are the same as for registered sex offenders.
 A ministry presumably knew of risk from specific individuals.
 The risk manifested itself, causing injury to a minor.

 Unknown Sex Offenders

 Unknown sex offenders are the largest group of offenders.
 These people look very normal but have a history of sexual abuse and haven’t yet been caught or convicted.
-You can never be sure of a person’s past or lifestyle, which is why background checks can play an important role.
+You can never be sure of a person’s past or lifestyle, so background checks can play an important role.

 Questions to Ask Yourself Before Letting a Sex Offender in Your Church

 1. Is Your Church Called to Let a Sex Offender Join?